 As one of the most influential type designers of our time—whose work spans everything from Apple to the Obama campaign—Jonathan Hoefler understands better than most just how important a well-crafted typeface can be delivering a message to a viewer.
 Here, Hoefler dives into some of his favorite examples of effective type design while explaining the elements of a well-balanced typeface.

-Abstract: The Art of Design 2 premieres on Netflix on September 25th, 2019.
+Abstract: The Art of Design 2 was released to Netflix on September 25th, 2019.